Looking for support for your finance function? Book a time with an expert.

 You start pulling up financial statements, doing mental calculations, and realize you're not entirely sure what numbers they're really looking for—or what those numbers actually mean for your business.

-Welcome to the world of leverage ratios, where the difference between "prudent capital allocation" and "financial recklessness" comes down to understanding a few critical metrics.
+This is where the difference between ‘prudent capital allocation’ and ‘financial reckless driving’ comes down to understanding just a few key metrics.

-Leverage ratios measure how much debt a company uses relative to its equity or assets, serving as essential tools for CFOs to balance growth opportunities with financial risk.
+Essentially, Leverage ratios measure just how much debt a company uses - relative to its equity or assets.

-These metrics reveal whether your business is positioned for sustainable expansion or dancing dangerously close to overleveraging.
+These metrics reveal whether the business is truly, finally poised for sustainable expansion or dancing a tightrope close to overleveraging.

 A leverage ratio measures how much debt a company uses relative to its equity or assets, providing insight into financial risk and borrowing capacity.